JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes

 Each night, you may choose a player and learn who else targeted that player that night (but not the actions that were performed).
-If your target is the player targeted by the wolf team, you are only given the name of the killing member of the wolf team.
+If your target is the player targeted by the wolf team, you are only given the name of the killing member of the wolf team, if this was a pack kill, you are given a random pack-hunter's name.

 ## Witch
 * **TEAM:** Village